A CueHit logo.

 Surveys

-The surveys feature enables our customers to define the content of versioned surveys, being able to revise each survey on the fly and set which survey version is active.
-They can also view results and response rate of each survey, being able to drill down to each individual response and all the context and details around it.
+The surveys feature enables customers to define versioned survey content, revise each survey on the fly, and choose which version is active.
+They can also view results and response rates for each survey, then drill down into individual responses with all the surrounding context.

 A CueHit mockup.